Safeguards for the termination of schemes

-The revised Act will provide extensive guidance to assist the Tribunal in deciding whether the proposal is just and equitable and vulnerable owners will have access to funding for assistance to respond to the termination proposal.
+The revised Act will provide extensive guidance to assist the Tribunal in deciding whether the proposal is just and equitable.
+All owners will have access to funding to respond to a full proposal and vulnerable owners will have access to additional funding and assistance to respond to the termination proposal.

 The termination proposal process